Azathothas/Stars/README.md

 - [stefins/wdcrypt](https://github.com/stefins/wdcrypt) – 🔐A CLI to encrypt all the files and folder in your current working directory.
 - [str4d/rage](https://github.com/str4d/rage) – A simple, secure and modern file encryption tool (and Rust library) with small explicit keys, no config options, and UNIX-style composability.
 - [sunface/rust-by-practice](https://github.com/sunface/rust-by-practice) – Learning Rust By Practice,  narrowing the gap between beginner and skilled-dev through challenging examples, exercises and projects.
+- [surban/aggligator](https://github.com/surban/aggligator) – Aggregates multiple links (TCP, Bluetooth, USB or similar) into one connection having their combined bandwidth and provides resiliency against failure of individual links.
 - [svenstaro/genact](https://github.com/svenstaro/genact) – 🌀 A nonsense activity generator
 - [svenstaro/miniserve](https://github.com/svenstaro/miniserve) – 🌟 For when you really just want to serve some files over HTTP right now!
 - [swanandx/lemmeknow](https://github.com/swanandx/lemmeknow) – The fastest way to identify anything!